caitlinjadevangoeverden/caitlinjadevangoeverden/README.md

 ## About Me

-I’m a full-stack developer who loves building applications that actually *do something meaningful*, from clean, responsive frontends to scalable backend systems.
+I’m a full-stack developer who loves problem-solving and building solutions that actually *do something meaningful*, from clean, responsive frontends to scalable backend systems.
 I enjoy turning ideas into real, working products and constantly pushing myself to learn new technologies along the way!

 Right now, I’m especially interested in:

-* Building modern web apps
+* Building usable, scalable solutions using full-stack development
+* Working accross the development lifecycle
+* Turning ideas into meaningful, usable code
 * Creating user-friendly, real-world products
-* Growing my skills in cloud and scalable systems
+* Growing my technical and professional skills

 ---